Food wastage is a major problem.

 All this is highly wasteful not only of food but also of our hard earned money!

 Home delivery companies have boomed.
-Sales of essential insurance policies for delivery drivers such as food delivery and other hire and reward insurance (that's the generic term for insurance for delivery drivers) are at all-time highs.
+Sales of essential insurance policies for delivery drivers, who only need insurance for a short time, are at all-time highs.
 Most of us have got used to the idea of ordering all sorts of goods online and then getting a knock on the door from the delivery driver the following day, and sometimes just within a few hours.
 Groceries are being delivered regularly nowadays, and there is a growth in having full meals, which are uncooked, delivered too.

 There is far less waste.
 Food manufacturers are far better organised to buy exactly what they need, and no more, than many householders.
 A meal can be delivered at any time of day; and sometimes several can be delivered at once, leaving the recipient to cook it at leisure.
 Recipes for more adventurous meals can be provided with the exact ingredients included with each food pack.